 Cacheability of instruction fetches are a bit more complicated than you might think.
 This topic is covered in Caches and Coherency guide (coming soon).

-Note: For EL0 and EL1, this behaviour can be partly overridden using the virtualization controls.
-This topic is covered in Virtualization.
+Note: For EL0 and EL1, this behavior can be partly overridden using the virtualization controls.
+This topic is covered in our Virtualization guide.

 Combining Stage 1 and Stage 2 attributes

-Translation, both Stage 1 and 2, are discussed in more detail in Memory Management.
+Stage 1 and Stage 2 translation are discussed in more detail in our Memory Management guide.